 Note carefully that this is the ONLY way to capture or transfer video files from a DV camcorder to a computer at full quality.

-The USB cable is also generally used to transfer video files from camcorders that record in any other formats such as MPG4, MPEG2, MOV, AVCHD etc.
+USB will generally be used to transfer video files from camcorders, phones or cameras that record in any other formats such as MPG4, MPEG2, MOV, AVCHD etc.

 Good video editing software will accommodate all types of capture / transfer methods.

 More importantly at this point is to check the video software can handle your particular file type.

 If you are using a video capture card to transfer video files from your TV to your computer for later editing or transferring old VHS tapes for editing and archiving then this is an area that you need to check carefully.

 These capture cards are a source of great frustration for many video editing software users because of incompatibility problems between the card and the video software.